Code-Institute-Submissions/salute03-milestone-1-project_MayResub/README.md

 ### Content

-1. Google Fonts for font styles; https://fonts.google.com/

-2. Youtube; javascript code taken from youtube tutorial by [Bibek Bulan](https://www.youtube.com/watch?v=cBDk5B74kVQ) used for playing index.html videos on hover.

-3. Youtube; Image Gallery inspired by youtube tutorial by [Follow Andrew](https://youtu.be/gvPyJ0rc944)

-4. Youtube; Carousel inspired by youtube tutorial by [CLever Techie](https://youtu.be/AvMl3StAju4) and overlays inspired by [LoharTalk](https://youtu.be/Cfv_9l8F0Lo)

-5. Youtube; Contact form inspired by youtube tutorial by [Dev Ed](https://www.youtube.com/watch?v=IxRJ8vplzAo)

-6. Youtube; SVG Animation inspired by youtube tutorial by [Dev Ed](https://youtu.be/IxRJ8vplzAo)
+1. **Code Institute**
+This project was written using code institute's template https://github.com/Code-Institute-Org/gitpod-full-template.
+The Home page and gallery was inspired by code institute tutorial vedios of whiskey page landing and love runnimg project respectively.

+2.**Slack**
+- The JQuery code just below the footer in the index.html was provided by JimLynx_lead in the user-centric-frontend channel because the code i ionitially copied from bootstaps was causing a disturtion on the mobile screen and this helps to fix the problem.

+3.All text was written by me and with some ideas from the project of https://github.com/eileenpeacock/milestone-1-ucd

 ### Media

-1. [Google Earth Studio](https://www.google.com/earth/studio/) for images used to create videos on homepage.
+All pictures in this project were gotten from https://egbinolamide87.pixieset.com/workit/

 ### Acknowledgements

-1. My mentor Adegbenga Adeye for his support and input.
+1. My mentor Moosa Hassan for his support and input.

-2. My peers on slack for their generosity in sharing their knowledge and experience.
+2. My peers on **slack** for their generosity in sharing their knowledge and experience.
+But most importanly @JimLynx_lead, @Feawos, @Toby, Anthony just to mention few.

 ##### back to [top](#table-of-contents)